surajshetty3416/otto/frontend/src/client/README.md

 ## Modifiers

 All API calls can be modified using the `modify` method.
 This takes a Modifier (defined `./types.ts`).
-For example to make use of modifiers like cache the call will change:
+For example to make use of config like cache the call will change:

 - From `api.func(args)`